Open Content and the Creative Commons

 Another way to find content licensed under the Creative Commons is to use CC Search.
 It has multiple tools for searching for open content in the form of text, audiovisual and image resources.

 Open Educational Resources

-- selected high-quality articles on OER at our open learning subject guide
+- selected high-quality articles and other resources on OER at our Open Educational Resources subject guide

 - Sir John Daniel, Commonwealth of Learning.
 An Interview with Sir John Daniel - Higher Education Doesn't Do Revolutions!

 - OERu - Open Educational Resources University.
 Free, credentialed courses.